-Not only was there are focus on trying to help patients stay out of hospital, systems were put in place to help people return to the community once they were well enough to do so.
-A rapid discharge process was put in place on 1st July 2020 to fast-track pathways including streamlined assessments, trusted triage model and joint discharge team for those requiring care, including continuing healthcare and local authority funded patients.
+Not only was there a focus on trying to help patients stay out of hospital, systems were put in place, in conjunction with local authority colleagues, to help people return to the community once they were well enough to do so.
+A rapid discharge process was put in place on 1st July 2020 to fast-track pathways that including streamlined assessments, a trusted triage model and a joint discharge team for those requiring care, including continuing healthcare and local authority funded patients.
 There was also considerable support by district nursing, acute clinical teams and long-term care nurses to support residents in care homes where outbreaks had occurred.

-The care home sector has remained at significant risk with a number raising workforce and sustainability concerns.
-The health board has worked with its local authority partners, the voluntary sector and care home providers to provide support and guidance when required, in particular direct staffing input, infection control advice and support with testing, tracing and outbreak management when needed.
+The care home sector has experienced significant fragility as a result of workforce constraints.
+The health board worked with its local authority partners, the voluntary sector and care home providers to provide support and guidance when required, in particular direct staffing input, infection control advice and support with testing, tracing and outbreak management when needed.